uri-library-data-services/iassist-preview/content/blog/rin-publishes-report-researchers-and-discovery-services.md

 date = "2006-12-07 15:46:30 -0700"
 draft = "false"
 +++
-The UK Research Information Network \"has published a [report](http://www.rin.ac.uk/researchers-discovery-services) on the behaviour, perceptions and needs of researchers as users of discovery services.\"
+The UK Research Information Network "has published a [report](http://www.rin.ac.uk/researchers-discovery-services) on the behaviour, perceptions and needs of researchers as users of discovery services."

 [Researchers and discovery services Behaviour, perceptions and needs](http://www.rin.ac.uk/files/Report%20-%20final.pdf) (pdf)